InfiniBrains/Awesome-GameDev-Resources/courses/artificialintelligence/assignments/flocking/README.md

 # Flocking agents behavior assignment

-You are in charge to implement some functions to make some AI agents flock together in a game.
-After finishing it, uou will be one step further to render it in a game engine, and start making reactive NPCs and enemies.
-You will learn all the basics concepts needed to code and customize your own AI behaviors.
+You are in charge of implementing some functions to make some AI agents flock together in a game.
+After finishing it, you will be one step further to render it in a game engine, and start making reactive NPCs and enemies.
+You will learn all the basic concepts needed to code and customize your own AI behaviors.

 ## What is flocking?